ichi-h/ichi-h/README.md

-# To live is to create.
+# To live is to think and create.

 ```purs
 module Main (main) where